eProsima/Fast-DDS-docs/docs/advanced.rst

 Example: Video streaming
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this example the target application transmits video between a publisher and a subscriber.
+In this example, the target application transmits video between a publisher and a subscriber.
 This video will have a resolution of 640x480 and a frequency of 50fps.

-As in the previous example, since the application is sending data that requires fragmentation, asynchronous mode has to be activated in the publisher parameters.
+As in the previous example, since the application is sending data that requires fragmentation, the asynchronous mode has to be activated in the publisher parameters.

-In audio or video transmissions, sometimes is better to have an stable and high datarate feed than a 100% lossless communication.
-Working with a frequency of 50hz, makes insignificant the loss of one or two samples each second.
-Thus, for a higher performance it can be appropiate to configure the reliability mode to best-effort.
+In audio or video transmissions, sometimes is better to have a stable and high datarate feed than a 100% lossless communication.
+Working with a frequency of 50hz makes insignificant the loss of one or two samples each second.
+Thus, for a higher performance, it can be appropriate to configure the reliability mode to best-effort.

 .. _discovery: